 Earn Three Competencies in One Course

 Earn your degree faster!
 Learn from your diverse classmates and two faculty experts in these team-taught classes.
-Apply for the SNL Bridge Scholarship.
+Apply for the SNL Bridge Scholarship and get credit for your certifications.
 The extended deadline has expired.
 Winter courses are below.

 CITY COLLEGES OF CHICAGO–DEPAUL ADULT BRIDGE INFORMATION SESSION

 The DePaul Adult Bridge Program offers adult students a unique learning experience.
 The program offers adult students, 24 years and older, a unique learning experience that couples resources from DePaul University’s School for New Learning and City Colleges of Chicago, allowing students an opportunity to experience the university environment.

 Students can complete their first years of course work at the City Colleges of Chicago then seamlessly transfer their CCC credits towards a bachelor’s degree at DePaul’s School for New Learning.
 In addition, CCC students can benefit from many of DePaul’s services before they transfer, including: